Renal Rotation

 Arkana Laboratories Award in Renal Pathology

-As further means to facilitate and encourage residents to do a renal pathology rotation, we offer a competitive award to selected residents that demonstrate aptitude in renal pathology.
+To help facilitate and encourage residents to do a renal pathology rotation, we offer a competitive award to selected residents that demonstrate aptitude in renal pathology.

 Eligibility requirements:

-• Must be currently enrolled in a United States AP or AP/CP pathology training program
+• Must be currently enrolled in a United States AP or AP/CP pathology training program (PGY 1-3)

 • No previous training in renal pathology is required